gilch/hissp/docs/lissp_quickstart.rst

    ;; Qualification prevents accidental name collisions in ;; programmatically generated code.
 But qualification doesn't work on ;; local variables, which can't be imported.
-For these, we use a template ;; counter prefix instead of a qualifier to ensure a variable can only ;; be used in the same template it was defined in.
-The gensym reader ;; macro ($#) generates a symbol with the current template's count.
+For these, we use a template ;; count prefix instead of a qualifier to ensure a variable can only ;; be used in the same template it was defined in.
+The gensym reader ;; macro ($#) generates a symbol with the current template's number.
    #> `($#eggs $#spam $#bacon $#spam)     ;Generated symbols for macro hygiene.
    >>> (lambda * _: _)(
    ...   '_QzNo9_eggs',